openebs-archive/openebs-docs/docs/bluegreen.md

 That data by being granular is also made very portable!

 OpenEBS supports Blue/Green Deployment (aka Seamless Upgrades).
-For example, upgrading of the storage controller doesn’t impact all the stateful workloads running on the OpenEBS storage.
+For example, upgrading of the storage controller doesn’t impact all the Stateful workloads running on the OpenEBS storage.
 In other words, not all storage workloads need to be upgraded at once.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->

 <script>
    (function(h,o,t,j,a,r){
        h.hj=h.hj||function(){(h.hj.q=h.hj.q||[]).push(arguments)};